observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 ## How

-We propose to solve the above problem by implementing an API that allows multi-tenant users to create, read, update and delete Prometheus alerting and recording rules.
+We propose to solve the above problem by implementing a multi-tenant API that allows users to create, read, update and delete Prometheus alerting and recording rules.

 Thanos Ruler operates on the rule configuration provided by users, this is consumed from a file in Ruler's local data directory.
 Therefore, this configuration that we ingest via the API needs to be replicated into the local data directory of the Thanos Ruler instances.
 This is achieved with the [thanos-ruler-syncer](https://github.com/observatorium/thanos-rule-syncer), an application that calls the API above and writes the results into a location that Thanos Rule can access.